Jain Temples of Gujarat

 It is believed that Rajgadh was home to a large Jain temple that was destroyed by Muslim invaders.
 Devotees buried what was left of the temple and the site was then used for other purposes.
 However, in 1903, three idols were discovered that led to excavations that unearthed the temple complex.
 Interestingly, the temple also houses some idols of Hindu gods.
 The temple could date back to 1240.

-One thought on “Jain Temples of Gujarat”
+2 thoughts on “Jain Temples of Gujarat”

 1. hi.. i can find no information about Rajgadhi Timbo anywhere.
 Could you please tell me little more about it? seems like an inetersting place to visit.